reMarkable/cobalt/README.md

 * See the *prototype* subdirectory for the Cobalt prototype demo

+* Troubleshooting:
+  * If setup.sh or compiling fails, try removing any previously installed versions of protobuf, grpc and golang.

 ## Google Container Engine (GCE)

 The cobaltb.py tool is also a helper to interact with GCE.
 The following